-- Cluster feeding typically goes hand-in-hand with the witching hour as babies tank up before bedtime.
+Cluster feeding typically goes hand-in-hand with the witching hour as babies feed up before bedtime.

-- Overstimulation: Adding to the witching-hour madness, if she's had a lot of excitement, then suddenly gets put down for a nap or bedtime, she may feel restless and unsatisfied—almost like she's missing out on something- queue the baby FOMO!
+Adding to the witching-hour madness, if they've had a lot of excitement in the late afternoon, then suddenly get put down for a nap or bedtime in the evening, they may feel restless and unsatisfied—almost like they're missing out on something- queue the baby FOMO!

 5 tips to survive the witching hour

 It might sound counter-intuitive, but it works.
 Often, you can escape the witching hour if you begin to implement an earlier bedtime.